-The Principles and Criteria, which are consistent with UNFCCC agreements on safeguards for REDD+4, can also, in combination with other tools and approaches, help countries to develop national approaches for: promoting, supporting and building on the Cancun safeguards, providing information on how the Cancun safeguards are being addressed and respected, and demonstrating their achievements beyond carbon (e.g. with respect to poverty alleviation and biodiversity conservation).
+To address the second need, the SEPC, which are consistent with UNFCCC agreements on safeguards for REDD+4, can, in combination with other tools and approaches, help countries to develop national approaches for: promoting, supporting and building on the Cancun safeguards, providing information on how the Cancun safeguards are being addressed and respected, and demonstrating their achievements beyond carbon (e.g. with respect to poverty alleviation and biodiversity conservation).